Guiding Principles of the Energy Reality Project

 Myths about Nuclear Power Plants

 Pressurized reactors that currently exist have been known to have hydrogen explosions.
-These have been damaging mostly to the local plant and would not cause widespread contamination although Chernobyl did spread radiation it serves as the absolute worst case scenario that demonstrates how not to build a nuclear reactor.
-No reactor that has been built outside Soviet run Ukraine would ever be capable of.
+These have been damaging mostly to the local plant and would not cause widespread contamination although Chernobyl did spread radiation but is the absolute worst case scenario that demonstrates how not to build a nuclear reactor.
+No reactor that has been built outside Soviet run Ukraine would ever be capable of a similar accident.
 Fukushima did release much smaller amounts of radiation in the first days but subsided quickly.
 Both examples happened in old reactors where human error had a greater potential.
 We know the errors and all nuclear plants have put in the safeguards.
 For example a relatively inexpensive safeguard that would prevented the Fukushima meltdown is to elevate the backup generators above the levels where flooding can occur.

 We need to put our support toward North American initiatives and the newest trend that is gaining traction is the Small Modular Reactor (SMR).
 This is a trend that would speed up how quickly we build power plants and bring down the costs.

 Molten Salt Reactors (MSRs) Show Great Promise With Many Advantages.

 The Molten Salt Reactor is a Generation Four technology and is under development in several countries.
 Those who are advocates of MSRs recodnize that it solves a great number of issues but also provides new opportunities that never existed for existing nuclear technology.